Country Club Plaza

 No analysis available

-I looked for explicit terms like 'key card access', 'fob access', 'card reader', or 'keycard entry'.
-While the building mentions secured entry and 24-hour security, there is no explicit reference to card/fob access, so this is set to false with medium confidence.
+Searched for explicit terms like 'key card access', 'fob', or 'card reader'.
+While the building mentions secured entry and 24-hour security, there is no explicit reference to card/fob access in the public remarks.

 MLS checkbox currently set in 14 of 20 listings for SECGUA and at least 8–10 individual remarks explicitly reference security (phrases include 'on-site security', '24-hour security', and 'security on duty').
 The repeated mentions across different listings support that the building offers guard/security service, though the coverage in remarks is not universal and may reflect some agent copy/paste rather than newly installed or recently changed service.

-Multiple listings mention 24-hour security, security on duty, and related phrases indicating an active security presence.
-Based on these explicit statements, security patrol/service is set to true with high confidence.
+Public remarks consistently mention 24-hour security, security on duty, and security presence/management, indicating an active security/patrol service with high confidence.

 No analysis available